 We love the flexibility the lesson builder offers to add multiple content types in the same lecture.
 For instance, you can add video + PDF + audio or any combination of content types in any order and even rearrange them.

 However, you can’t bulk import videos and have to create lessons individually.
 SamCart also doesn’t support cloud importing, further slowing down the course creation process.

 On a different note, one unique feature that SamCart Courses offers is the ability to create different access levels.
 And you can easily assign your units and lessons to these access levels.

 Learning and Engagement

-In terms of media types, you can add simple text, links, and an image to the question, though there’s no way to add audio or video files to questions or answers.
+Regarding media types, you can add simple text, links, and an image to the question, though there’s no way to add audio or video files to questions or answers.

-Plus, you can make a graded quiz by adding a minimum passing percentage.
+Finally, you can make a graded quiz by adding a minimum passing percentage.

-Speaking of advanced level quizzes, features such as randomized question banks, timed quizzes, adding an explanation, and importing questions aren’t available.
+Speaking of advanced quizzes, features such as randomized question banks, timed quizzes, adding an explanation, and importing questions aren’t available.

 It allows you to add: